jacktoncelli/GUI-Piano/README.md

 ### To play a song:

 I wanted to build in songs that would play at the press of a button, but there aren't any built in ways to do that other than to play each note of the song in succession.
-I ended up making the helper classes, Song and Note, which would act as the "sheet music" for the piano.
+I decided to make the helper classes, Song and Note, which would act as the "sheet music" for the piano.

 The Note class has two attributes, a String representation of the note and a double for its duration.
-The duration is a decimal between 0 and 1.
-The decimal represents the percentage of a measure in 4/4 timing, so .25 is a quarter note, .5 is a half note, 1 is a whole note, etc.
+The duration is a decimal between 0 and 1, which represents the percentage of a measure in 4/4 timing, so .25 is a quarter note, .5 is a half note, 1 is a whole note, etc.

+The Song class only has three attributes, a String name and an integer bpm (beats per minute).
+The bpm is used to convert the timing of notes into milliseconds.
+The most important class attribute, however, is the ArrayList of Notes, sheetMusic. sheetMusic contains all the notes and their respective durations.

+In order to fill sheetMusic in a better way than simply apoending all the notes to the ArrayList manually, I made up a String representation of a Note object, which has three main components.
+First, a number to indicate the octave of the note, ranging from 0-7.
+Next is the string of the note itself, such as "C" or "D#".
+The final component is a decimal immediately after the note which represents its duration in a 4/4 measure.
+An example of a properly formatted String to convert to a Note is "6C.25", or "5A.5".